alexandertrefz/essence/packages/cli/README.md

 reporting it.

-A test written `for any (…)` runs for values the runner derives from its Parameters' Types — a hundred of them, `--cases` for another number.
+A test written `for any (…)` runs for values the runner derives from its Parameters' Types — a hundred of them, `--cases` or `test.cases` for another number.
 A failure is shrunk to the smallest values that still fail and reported with the seed it drew them from; `--seed` draws them again.
 The shrunk value is kept in `__counterexamples__/<File>.es.json` beside the source and re-run before any case is drawn on every later run, so a value that broke a property once goes on being asked about.
 A stored value the Types no longer fit is dropped where it is met.

 A Type whose Namespace conforms to `Generatable` is drawn through that conformance rather than through its structure, and shrunk through the `shrink`